oliverLo78/tech-friends/README.md

-# apollo-theater
+# Tech Friends
-Users can see the list of reviews in a Movie's page and post delete their own review if they are logged in.
+This app you can add your profile to a list of friends and endorsed skills for your tech friends